department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 - Does the project introduce any new or unusual infrastructure dependencies?
   - No, the mobile backend will use existing infrastructure and patterns already established in vets-api
 - **Does the project introduce any new connections or exchanges of new information types with other systems? (e.g. "new" meaning a new connection of type of information not already present in `vets-api`)**
+  - No, this project will use existing connections and information types already present in vets-api.
+Both medical copayments and benefit overpayment debts are already available in existing VA backend systems.
+We will be creating a new mobile-specific endpoint to access this existing data.
 - Do you need to poll any APIs for status?
   - No, APIs involved will use standard request-response patterns
 - Are you handling all failure and error cases while in custody of your users's data?
   - Yes, standard error handling and logging patterns in vets-api will be implemented.
 We will handle API failures gracefully, providing clear error messages to the frontend and logging detailed error information for debugging purposes
 - **Does this update change shared code?**
+  - No, this update will add a new medical_copays controller and related mobile endpoints without modifying existing shared backend code or libraries.
 - **What information will be captured in logs or metrics?**
+  - We will follow existing logging patterns and standards already established in vets-api.
+No additional logging outside of these standard patterns will be implemented.
 - **Does this project/update involve user-uploaded data?
 Are user-uploaded files being scanned for viruses?**
+  - No, this project does not involve user-uploaded data or files.
+It only displays existing debt and copayment information.
 - **Does this project/update generate intermediate or "temporary" files during processing?
 If so, where and how are the temporary files materialized?
 What is the cleanup/removal process or mechanism?**
+  - No, this project does not generate any intermediate or temporary files during processing.
+All data flows through standard API request-response patterns.

 ## Internal API changes
 - List new or modified APIs in `vets-api`